Exhumation:

 PROCEDURE OF EXHUMATION:

-- Done in daylight particularly in morning
+- Done in daylight, particularly in the morning

 - Then see the position and condition of the dead body within the grave and take a photograph.